KTohara/ruby_Chess/README.md

 ### Thoughts
 This was the final project for the Ruby curriculum for the Odin Project.
 I learned a TON from this.

+I had run into this project via App Academy, but this was the first time building it.
+I used resources from both TOP and AA to come up with the guide lines of what I wanted for the project

 Most of it was coded in tandem with TDD, but there were definitely points where I needed to code first, then test, then go back into refactoring.

 *Do your best to keep your classes modular and clean and your methods doing only one thing each.*